What’s genuinely worth your time

 Swim with whale sharks (June to September)

-This is the reason to time your trip.
-From roughly mid-May to mid-September, with the best odds June to August, boats head offshore to snorkel alongside whale sharks feeding near the surface.
-It’s the real deal and the island’s signature experience.
-Book a small-boat, reputable operator, go early to beat the wind and crowds, and know it’s a longer, sometimes choppy day at sea.
-Outside these months the tours simply don’t run — no amount of asking changes that.
+This is the reason to time your visit.
+From mid-May to mid-September, best odds June through August, boats head an hour or so offshore to snorkel beside whale sharks feeding at the surface.
+It’s the island’s signature experience and the real thing — the world’s biggest fish, an arm’s length away.
+Book a small-boat, reputable operator, go on the earliest departure to beat the wind and the crowd of boats, and know it’s a long, sometimes choppy day at sea.
+Allow the full morning, roughly four to six hours door to door.
+Outside the season the tours simply don’t run, and no amount of asking around changes that.
+It sits under both wildlife and diving and snorkeling.

 The bioluminescence

-On dark nights away from the town lights, the water glows when you move through it.
-It’s weather- and moon-dependent and easy to oversell, but on the right night it’s memorable.
-You don’t need a paid tour — walk to a dark stretch of beach after the moon sets.
+On dark, moonless nights, away from town lights, the water glows blue-green when you move through it.
+It’s weather- and moon-dependent and easy to oversell, but on the right night it’s genuinely memorable.
+You don’t need a paid tour — walk to an unlit stretch of beach after the moon has set, wade in, and swirl the water.
+Check the moon phase before you get your hopes up.

-The north beach and its warm, shallow water are the point.
-Slow mornings here are worth as much as any excursion.
+The north beach and its warm, shin-deep water are the actual point of Holbox.
+A slow morning here, coffee in hand, is worth as much as any excursion.
+This is the island doing what it does best.

 What’s oversold

-- “Isla Pasión” and Yalahau spring boat combos — pleasant enough, but padded with waiting and swim stops that don’t add much.
-Fine if you want a full day on the water, skippable otherwise.
+• The “three islands” boat combo (Isla Pasión, Yalahau spring, Bird Island).
+Pleasant enough as a lazy day on the water, but padded with waiting and swim stops that don’t add much.
+Fine if you want a full day afloat, skippable if you’re short on time.